cyp0633/LocateYourPhoto/README.md

 Did you ever try to browse your photos in a map?
 Have you ever been annoyed by the instability of Location Information Linkage functionality in your S**y camera?
 No worries!
 You can use your phone, your smartwatch, or anything else that records your track to add GPS coordinates to your photos.
 A GPX trace file is all you need, and this script will do the rest.

+Personally, I use [Geo Tracker](https://geo-tracker.org/en/) (Android/iOS) to record my tracks on my phone.
+GPX file from other apps should also work.

 ## Features

 - ✅ Parse GPX trace files and extract GPS trackpoints